How To Develop Rock Solid Self-Discipline

 “Discipline is what you must have to resist the lure of excuses.” – Brian Tracy, No Excuses: The Power of Self-Discipline

-Everything you see around you – cutting edge businesses, masterful architectural wonders, dazzling works of art, technological wonders, convenient vehicles, all of them are products of self discipline on a macro scale.
+Everything you see around you – cutting edge businesses, masterful architectural wonders, dazzling works of art, technological prowess, all of them are products of self-discipline on a macro scale.

-On the micro level, your ability to reap and enjoy the fruits of your own labor (and that of others) will be almost proportional to the amount of self discipline you’ve built up in your lifestyle (though not always).
+On the micro level, your ability to reap and enjoy the fruits of your own labor (and that of others) will be almost proportional to the amount of self-discipline and self-management you’ve built up in your lifestyle (though not always, there are exceptions to this).

 In other words, success, fulfillment, and pure happiness is pretty much impossible without self discipline.